noblesix69/votechainai/README.md

 ### Running Tests

-The project includes comprehensive unit and integration tests covering all major components:
+The project can cater unit and integration tests to cover all major components:

 ```bash
 # Run all tests